Costco Sampling Buffet Ending?

 Turn the corner for some trail mix, fresh imitation sushi rolls, and some cold cuts.
 By now you’ll need a beverage – probably Nantucket Nectar or some local organic juice blend will quench your thirst.
 If you are lucky, round it out with rice pudding or other dessert options.
 You might have to double back to frozen, in case they have the mochi samples.

-And if that wasn’t enough calories, you can repeat it for lap 2 and 3.
+And if that wasn’t enough calories, you can repeat it for lap two and three.
 Ahh, that was prior to the calorie counting and weight loss days.

 End Of An Era?